mattdistefano/accessibility-training/readme.md

 WCAG requires a minimum contrast ratio of 4.5:1 for normal-sized text, and 3:1 for large text (defined as 14pt - roughly 19px - bold weight, or 18 point - roughly 24px - normal weight).
 See http://webaim.org/resources/contrastchecker/ for a helpful contrast checker.
 Choosing high-contrast colors helps keep text readable for users with various vision-related disabilities.

 Designs should also avoid the use of color *alone* as a means of conveying information.
-For example, the error state for a form field may *include* a change in border color, but if that is the sole visual indicator, a color-blind user would be unable to perceive the error.
+For example, the error state for a form field may *include* a change in border or label color, but if that is the sole visual indicator, a color-blind user would be unable to perceive the error.

 TODO link requirements

 ### IA and navigation

 Information architecture and navigation patterns should be as consistent as possible.
 For example, if a global navigation element exists in the designs, the general order of its links should be consistent across all pages.
-This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page.
+This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page before they could use it effectively.

-### Content
+### Links

-Headings, form labels, and link text should be descriptive.
 A link's purpose should be understandable either from its text alone, or the surrounding text.
+Try to avoid link text like "click here", having multiple links to the same destination with different text, or multiple links to different destinations with the same text, as these can all be confusing.

+### Multi-modality

+Avoid creating content that relies solely on sensory characteristics that all users might not be able to perceive.
+For example, instructions to "click the big red button" are not useful to a blind user who cannot identify the color or size of a button.

 ### Text/audio alternatives